SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-19-politics-vs-mask-and-vaccine-use.md

 For no particularly obvious reason, the efficacy of masks is constantly under challenge.
 So, first up is a paper by Fischer, _et al._ <sup id="fn1a">[[1]](#fn1)</sup> in _PLoS ONE_
 documenting the effect of masking over the last year.
-Their work is nicely summarized by 2 figures from their paper, reproduced here.
+Their work is nicely summarized by 2 figures from their paper, reproduced here:

 - Figure 1 shows the effect of mask adherence and the date of adopting a mask policy.
 The vertical axis is proportion of states with high COVID-19 rates.
 On the left are the